 - Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
-If the school cannot reach any of the pupil's emergency contacts, the school may contact the elected Education Welfare Officer.
-We will also inform the LA of every pupil who fails to attend regularly which is interpreted to mean those pupils who have patterns of unauthorised absence without amassing 10 continuous absences. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
-If absence continues, the school will consider involving an education welfare officer.
+If the school cannot reach any of the pupil's emergency contacts, the school may visit the family home to check on the welfare of the student.
+We will also inform the LA of every pupil who fails to attend regularly, which is interpreted to mean those pupils who have patterns of unauthorised absence without amassing 10 continuous absences. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If absence continues, the school will consider visiting the home.